Paris Opera Ballet: Background

 The Paris Opera Ballet had its origins in the earlier dance institutions, traditions and practices of the court of Louis XIV.
 Of particular importance were the series of comédies-ballets created by Molière with, among others, the choreographers and composers Pierre Beauchamps and Jean-Baptiste Lully.
 The first was Les Fâcheux in 1661 and the most important, Le Bourgeois gentilhomme in 1670.
 Many of these were also performed by Molière's company at the public Théâtre du Palais-Royal in Paris, which was later to become the first permanent home of the opera company and the opera ballet.

 Also in 1661, Louis XIV had founded the Académie Royale de Danse (Royal Academy of Dance) in an effort "to improve the quality of dance instruction for court entertainments".
-Members of the academy, as well as the dance teachers who were certified by it, and their students, participated in the creation of the ballets for the court, Molière, and later the opera.
+Members of the academy, as well as the dance teachers who were certified by it, and their students, participated in creating the ballets for the court, Molière, and later the opera.
 In 1680, Beauchamps became the chancellor (director) of the Académie Royale de Danse.
 Although the Académie Royale de Danse and the Opera were closely connected, the two institutions remained separate, and the former disappeared with the fall of the monarchy in 1792.